wunditta/LrFolderSync/README.md

 * Survey: The orphaned photos are shown in Survey view, so that you see only those photos.
 This is useful if you want to review the photos first before you remove them.

 ## Remember Selected Photos
-This feature operates in the background.
-Whenever you change back to a view, the last selected photo(s) there will be selected again.
+The last selected photo(s) in each source (folder, collection, ...) is remembered and restored after coming back to this source.

 This only works as long as Lr runs.
 Selections will not be remembered after restarting Lr.

+The feature operates in the background.
 The plugin checks for changes every half second.
 The performance impact should still be neglectable.
 If not you can disable this feature.

 # Installation
 ## Windows